What is Carrier Filtering?

 How is Carrier Filtering Controlled?

 Filtering is determined by your text recipient’s specific carrier.
 Mobile carriers are not forthcoming about their filtering criteria but are ultimately looking for messages that they deem to be "non-human” in nature.
-They consider what normal human texting behavior looks like and have published suggested guidelines (these are not hard and fast rules but are meant to give us an idea of what carriers consider in designing their filtering technology):
+They consider what normal human texting behaviour looks like and have published suggested guidelines (these are not hard and fast rules but are meant to give us an idea of what carriers consider in designing their filtering technology):

-- The number of messages sent from your phone number during a certain time period (humans cannot send more than one message per second.
+The number of messages sent from your phone number during a certain time period (humans cannot send more than one message per second.
 They likely also consider the length of messages in conjunction with the speed at which they are sent).
 Sense helps you with this by spacing out Broadcasts and Engage SMS Messages.

-- Similarity of messages that have been sent to the carrier’s network from your number (a good rule of thumb is 25 repetitive messages).
+The similarity of messages that have been sent to the carrier’s network from your number (a good rule of thumb is 25 repetitive messages).

 Messages containing spam-like content (links, email addresses, and special characters)

-- Ratio of outbound to inbound messages.
+The ratio of outbound to inbound messages.
 Carriers are less likely to flag your number if your conversations indicate a back and forth between you and your recipients.

 Sense and Carrier Filtering: